 Notwithstanding the provisions contained in IC § 5-17-5, any liability resulting from the State’s failure to make prompt payment shall be based solely on the amount of funding originating from the State and shall not be based on funding from federal or other sources.

 39. Progress Reports.
-The Contractor shall submit progress reports to the State upon request.
+The Contractor shall submit progress reports to the State upon reasonable request.
 The report shall be oral, unless the State, upon receipt of the oral report, should deem it necessary to have it in written form.
-The progress reports shall serve the purpose of assuring the State that work is progressing in line with the schedule, and that completion can be reasonably assured on the scheduled date.
+The progress reports shall serve the purpose of assuring the State that work is progressing in line with the schedule, and that completion can be reasonably assured in material compliance with the agreed-up schedule as may be revised by the Parties.

 40. Public Record.
 The Contractor acknowledges that the State will not treat this Contract as containing confidential information and the State will post this Contract on the transparency portal as required by Executive Order 05-07 and IC § 5-14-3.5-2.
 Use by the public of the information contained in this Contract shall not be considered an act of the State.